 Please note that supervision is not provided after school hours or on weekends.
-If you send your child back to the playground after school, it may be best to accompany him/her so you’re assured that it is an appropriate place for unsupervised play.
+If you send your child back to the playground after school, it is best to accompany him/her.
 We feel that supervised children are safe children.
-Children are also asked to stay away from the school buildings if they return to play after regular school hours.
+Children should stay away from the school buildings after regular school hours.
 Students are not allowed on the roofs at any time.
-Due to the great potential for harm to both the students and the school, children caught playing on the roof may be suspended.
-Parents are asked to report to the Orange County Sheriff’s Department any unusual or suspicious activity on school premises on non-school days.
+All school rules apply at all times.

 Only students in grades 3-6 are allowed to ride bicycles to school.
 Each bicycle must be equipped with a lock and parked only in the bicycle racks.
 Bikes are not to be hung up on the bicycle compound fence.
 Children will be expected to abide by traffic safety laws going to and from school.
 There is a Bicycle Safety Handbook and test available from the school office.
-The state law requires anyone under 18 to wear a bicycle safety helmet.
-Any student not abiding by the school rules relating to bicycles will have bicycle privileges suspended.
-Razor scooters and skateboards are not permitted.
+State law requires anyone under 18 to wear a bicycle safety helmet.
+Any student not abiding by the school rules and laws relating to bicycles will have bicycle privileges suspended.
+Scooters, skateboards, rollerblades, Heelys, etc. are not permitted.

 We make every effort to ensure your child’s safe arrival at home after school.
-Please instruct your child to go directly home after school is dismissed.
-For the safety of your child, it is very important to be on time when you are picking him/her up at the end of the school day.
+Please instruct your child to go directly home after dismissal.
+For the safety of your child, it is very important to be on time when picking him/her up at the end of the school day.
 Our school staff is not responsible for supervision after school hours.
-Any time a child’s routine is to be different than usual (such as parents out of town or if a child is to go home to a friend’s or baby-sitter’s house), let us know via a note so we’re ready to assist if circumstances dictate.
-We never want to unduly alarm our children or make them overly fearful.
-But, we do want to make them aware of potential dangers.
+Any time a child’s routine is to be different than usual (such as parents out of town or if a child is to go home to a friend’s or baby-sitter’s house), let us know via a note so we’re ready to assist.
 The following precautions should be discussed with children to ensure their safety.
 If your child reports a suspicious occurrence to you, CALL THE SHERIFF IMMEDIATELY AND REPORT IT.

 Always be with someone when walking to or from school.
 Cross only at crosswalks.
 (Please note: All students who live north of Bake and use Rue de Fortuna must use the crosswalk in front of the school.)

-Walk on the side opposing traffic whenever possible (this may not always be possible).
+Walk on the side opposing traffic whenever possible.

-If a car pulls along side and follows, quickly walk in the other direction or change direction.
+If a car pulls alongside and follows, quickly change directions and look for assistance.